Poolitzer/Telethon/readthedocs/basic/signing-in.rst

     TelegramClient('anon', api_id, api_hash)

-with
+to

 .. code-block:: python

     TelegramClient('anon', api_id, api_hash, proxy=(socks.SOCKS5, '127.0.0.1', 4444))

-(of course, replacing the IP and port with the IP and port of the proxy).
+(of course, replace the IP and port with the IP and port of the proxy).

 The ``proxy=`` argument should be a tuple, a list or a dict, consisting of parameters described `in PySocks usage`__.